giantswarm/docs/src/content/getting-started/kubectl-gs/index.md

 We can notice two important points:

-1. A cluster belonging to an organization called `x` will be represented in the Kubernetes namespace `org-x` in the management cluster (that's why we use the `-A` flag to see all the namespaces)
+1. A cluster belonging to an organization called `x` will be represented in the Kubernetes namespace `org-x` in the Management Cluster (that's why we use the `-A` flag to see all the namespaces)
 2. Some organizations can have no clusters attached to them.
 Of course, some clusters can be created in those organizations whenever needed.
 In other words, an organization can "contain" any number of clusters, including zero.

 Finally, you can see the YAML definition of a cluster (in this example, of cluster `rfjh2` in organization `training`) by running: